Replot Bridge

 The Replot Bridge (Replotbron; Raippaluodon silta) is a cable-stayed tuftform bridge connecting the island of Replot with the mainland in Korsholm, near Vaasa, Finland.
-It is 1045 m long and the longest bridge of Finland.
+It is 1045 m long and the second longest bridge in Finland.
 Two supporting pylons are both 82.5 m high.

 The bridge was inaugurated 27 August 1997 by the president of Finland Martti Ahtisaari.